saymrwulf/fpga-verilog-lab/notes.md

-2021-08-19T01:22:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2021-09-11T02:01:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2021-09-19T00:44:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)
+2021-08-19T01:22:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2021-09-11T02:01:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2021-09-19T00:44:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2021-09-19T18:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab)